nathanpalatin/fourzainside-api/README.md

 - [x] It must be possible to authenticate
 - [x] It must be possible to retrieve the profile of a logged-in user
 - [x] It must be possible to search for users by name
+- [x] It must be possible to list all notifications

 ## Business Rules (BRs)